KartikeyRaghav/IITISOC_Code_and_Chaos/README.md

 - Host via dynamic subdomains (e.g. `project1.deploy.princecodes.online`)
 - Monitor deployments with rollback capability

-Think of it as your **Heroku alternative** with full visibility and control. 🔥
+Think of it as your **Vercel alternative** with full visibility and control. 🔥

 ---